MLHale/nebraska-gencyber/teachers/containers/README.md

 Let’s create a container that runs an HTTP server in two commands!
 First, download an image for Lighttpd from Docker Hub

+In a new **host** shell (open another Docker Quickstart terminal):
 ```bash
 # download a container for lighttpd, a lightweight HTTP server
 docker pull gists/lighttpd
 ```
-In the spawned container, we need to expose Port 80 to access the web server.
+In a container spawned from this image, we need to expose Port 80 to access the web server.
 We do this by mapping the container’s port to a port of the host

 ## Host - Container Network